 The two leading vaccine candidates developed in the UK are: (1) the chimpanzee replication-deficient adenovirus-vectored vaccine (ChAdOx1) expressing the SARS-CoV-2 spike protein and (2) the self-amplifying RNA (saRNA) vaccine formulated in lipid nanoparticles (LNPs).
 The ChAdOx1 vaccine developed by the University of Oxford and commercialised in collaboration with AstraZeneca is currently in phase 3 clinical trials (29).
 The saRNA vaccine is developed by Imperial College London and is in phase 1 clinical trials (29).

 Besides these two UK-based candidate vaccines, the UK Government also agreed to acquire vaccines from an additional four suppliers from abroad (95), some of which are planned to be manufactured in the UK, as listed in Table 1 below.
-Thus, in total, the UK Government is planning to source four different vaccine types, as indicated by the colours in Table 1, from seven different suppliers provided that these complete the trials successfully and obtain regulatory approval.
+Thus, in total, the UK Government is planning to source four different vaccine types, from seven different suppliers provided that these complete the trials successfully and obtain regulatory approval.
 It is worth noting that all of these vaccines target the Spike-protein of SARS-CoV-2, except for the Valneva vaccine where the antigen is the whole SARS-CoV-2 virus in its inactivated state.

 Table 1.
 List of COVID-19 vaccines ordered by the UK Government, subject to clinical success and regulatory approval, listed in the order of their advancement through clinical trials.